 National Leadership Program, Spring 2020

-Natalie Dunaway is a Public Policy Fellow in RespectAbility’s National Leadership Program for Spring 2020.
+Natalie Dunaway was a Public Policy Apprentice in RespectAbility’s National Leadership Program for Spring 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Dunaway majored in Math and minored in Geography at Virginia Tech, where she received a Bachelor of Science degree in May 2019.
 She hopes to continue her formal education in the future.